mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Therefore, approaches like requiring a "Centralization Considerations" section in drafts, gatekeeping publication on a centralization review, or committing significant resources to searching for centralization in protocols are unlikely to improve the Internet.

 Refusing to standardize a protocol because it does not actively prevent all forms of centralization ignores the very limited power that standards efforts have to do so.
-Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- fail to do so.
+Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- fail to prevent all forms of centralization.
 While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of centralization.

 When claims are made that a given proposal is "centralized" or "decentralized", the context of those statements should be examined for presuppositions, assumptions, and omissions.
 One framework for critical interrogations is offered by {{BACCHI}}, which can be adapted for centralization-related discussions: